 Home > Magic > Magitech

-This page explains the theory behind magitech.
-For more about the applications of magitech, click here.
+(This page explains the theory behind magitech.
+For the applications of magitech, read the technology page.)

-Magitech needs mana to function.
-Theoretically a human could charge a device with their own mana, but that would make the entire thing rather redundant.
-Mana is generated with mana catchers: enormous machines containing tons of magesilver wires, arranged into lunglike branches for maximum surface area.
+High-power magitech became possible with the invention of mana catchers: enormous machines containing tons of magesilver wires, arranged into lunglike branches for maximum surface area.
 They pull mana from the surrounding atmosphere and funnel it into the bottom of the machine, where it is distilled into its pure liquid form.

-Whatever the power source, mana flows from it and into a caster, which is a chunk of magesilver shaped like a magic circle.
-Once the mana fills all the glyphs in the circle, the circle will activate and produce the effect specified by its glyphs.
+Whatever the power source, mana flows from it and into the caster.
 The casting of the spell releases the mana directly into the atmosphere, so there's no second wire that leads back to the power source.

 Casters in more complicated magitech can be made up of many magic circles attached to each other with complicated systems of if-glyphs that dictate when and how they activate in relation to each other.
 Since there is some leeway on the exact shape of a magic circle, most magitech circles are actually hexagonal to conserve space; if you cracked open a portal phone, you would find an intricate honeycomb pattern of tiny magic circles inscribed on its circuit boards.